SteveJustin1963/tec-Taxichronos/README.md

 ## Measurement
-time experiment needs time measurements. large time jumps can be checked personaly but nano and smaller need finesse.
+time experiment needs time measurements. large time jumps can be checked personally but nano and smaller need finesse.
-Ghx storag scopes are >$10,000 so curcuits worth a few dollars is our domain. working in the 10^-3 to -6 is easy, -7 and beyond is a challenge.
+Ghx storage scopes are >$10,000 so circuits worth a few dollars is our domain. working in the 10^-3 to -6 is easy, -7 and beyond is a challenge.

 ## detectors